jw1912/bullet/docs/1-basics.md

 # 1. NNUE Basics

-## How does the Network work?
+## Simple Feed-Forward Network

 ### Input

-The input of a basic neural network is a vector of `768 = 2 x 6 x 64` zeros or ones, where a one at a certain index represents the presence of a particular piece on a particular square, and a zero represents an absence of that piece.
+The input of a basic neural network for chess is a vector of `768 = 2 x 6 x 64` zeros or ones, where a one at a certain index represents the presence of a particular piece on a particular square, and a zero represents an absence of that piece.

 The standard way to do this is to set `white_pawn = 0, white_knight = 1, ..., black_pawn = 6, ..., black_king = 11` and